 Your basal metabolic rate (BMR) is the amount of calories your body burns at rest.
 They are the calories you would burn if you did absolutely nothing but lie down for 24 hours.
 These calories are used to breathe, keep your heart beating, make your blood circulate, digest your food, and for delivering their nutrients to cells.
-Your BMR is calculated through a roper keto macro calculator by using a formula consisting of your height, weight, bodyfat%, age, and gender.
+Your BMR is calculated through a proper keto macro calculator.
+It uses a formula consisting of your height, weight, bodyfat%, age, and gender.

 What is TDEE?

 Total Daily Energy Expenditure (TDEE) consists of your BMR PLUS the calories your body burns daily while working, playing and exercising.
 You can again find this number by using the same macro calculator and then have the calculator add an activity level factor to it.
 The levels of activity range from sedentary, lightly active, moderately active to very active.
-Always make sure the calculator you use includes your activity level so you can better compare your TDEE to your BMR.
+Always make sure the calculator you use includes your activity level.
+This helps you to compare your TDEE to your BMR.

-If you look again at the image below you can see my TDEE (green arrowed), or as this calculator calls it, ‘calories to consume’, is 1628 calories.
+If you look again at the image below you can see my TDEE (green arrowed).
+This calculator calls it, ‘calories to consume’, and it is 1628 calories.
 Those are the calories I need to eat to sustain my body’s basic functions AND to give me the energy to go about my daily business.

 So what do I pay attention to?

 When you have your TDEE number, you have all the information you need to set your weight goals.
 Generally speaking:

 - to gain weight you will need to eat above TDEE